grafana/loki/docs/sources/operations/upgrade.md

 The `max_freshness` config from `results_cache` has been removed in favour of another flag called `max_cache_freshness_per_query` in `limits_config` which has the same effect.
 If you happen to have `results_cache.max_freshness` set please use `limits_config.max_cache_freshness_per_query` YAML config instead.

+### IMPORTANT: Rollout ingesters before queriers when using BoltDB-Shipper

+Ingesters now expose a new RPC method which queriers use when the index type is `boltdb-shipper`.
+Queriers generally rollout faster than ingesters so if new queriers query older ingesters using the new RPC, the queries would start to fail.
+To avoid any query downtime during the upgrade please rollout ingesters before queriers.

 ## 1.6.0

 ### IMPORTANT: Ksonnet Port Change and Removal of NET_BIND_SERVICE Capability from docker image